You are here

 Departmental Audit Guidelines

-- Collect and tally the audit reports for all software application programs used on all University-owned computers in your area to determine the total number of licenses that you should have for each application.
+- Collect and tally the audit reports for all software application programs used on all University-owned computers in your area.
+This will determine the total number of licenses that you should have for each application.

 - Place an order for any software that is in use, but for which you do not have a license available.
-Check the Software page of the Information Technology Web site for information about programs available through University discounts.
+Check the Software page for information about programs available through University discounts.
 Any software not listed must be purchased from an outside vendor.

 - If your area participates in the Microsoft Campus Software program, you do not need to count copies of software installed on individual machines.
 All machines owned by your area are covered when the annual fees have been paid.